 Clearing Agents on Strike – Brings a Stop to Activities at the Airport

+Earlier today it was reported that customs clearing agents on strike have disrupted activities at the Lagos airport.
 You will recall that in June, 2018 the Association of Nigerian Licensed Clearing Agents at the Murtala Muhammed Airport, embarked on industrial action in protest against a recent policy introduced by the Nigeria Customs Service (NCS), Lagos Airport Command.

 However, up till now the tension between both parties are remain unresolved.
 Clearing activities were again stopped due to high clearing charges and other matters between the Customs and Association of Nigerian Licensed Clearing Agents last week.